 - (C) Contents of Annual Statements.
-Annual statements shall disclose any reportable investments, interests in real property, income and business positions held or received during the previous calendar year provided, however, that the period covered by an employee's first annual statement shall begin on the effective date of the code or the date of assuming office whichever is later, or for a board or commission member subject to Section 87302.6, the day after the closing date of the most recent statement filed by the member pursuant to Regulation 18754. - (D) Contents of Leaving Office Statements.

-Leaving office statements shall disclose reportable investments, interests in real property, income and business positions held or received during the period between the closing date of the last statement filed and the date of leaving office.
+Annual statements shall disclose any reportable investments, interests in real property, income and business positions held or received during the previous calendar year provided, however, that the period covered by an employee's first annual statement shall begin on the effective date of the code or the date of assuming office whichever is later, or for a board or commission member subject to Section 87302.6, the day after the closing date of the most recent statement filed by the member pursuant to Regulation 18754. - Leaving office statements shall disclose reportable investments, interests in real property, income and business positions held or received during the period between the closing date of the last - (7) Section 7.
+Manner of Reporting.Statements of economic interests shall be made on forms prescribed by the Fair PoliticalPractices Commission and supplied by the agency, and shall contain the following information: - When an investment or an interest in real property [FN3] is required to be reported, [FN4] the statement shall contain the following: - 1.
+A statement of the nature of the investment or interest;

-(7) Section 7.
-Manner of Reporting.

-Statements of economic interests shall be made on forms prescribed by the Fair Political Practices Commission and supplied by the agency, and shall contain the following information: